anT01ne42/Pokedex/README.md

 ### Pokémon Details

-TODO : Click on any Pokémon in the list to view its detailed information, including:
+Click on any Pokémon in the list to view its detailed information, including:
 - Name
+- Id
+- Height and weight
 - Types
+- Abilities
 - Stats
-- Abilities
-- Images
+- Image

 ## Project Structure